cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/custom-lists.md

 # Custom lists

-A custom list contains one or more strings of the same type (for example, a list of hostnames) that you can reference collectively, by name, in rule expressions.
+A custom list contains one or more items of the same type (for example, a list of hostnames) that you can reference collectively, by name, in rule expressions.

 ## Create a custom list